josephjaspers/blackcat_tensors/BlackCat_Tensors3.3/README.md

-Last Updated: Sunday, June 3rd, 2018
+Last Updated: Sunday, June 23rd, 2018
 Author: Joseph Jaspers

-BlackCat_Tensors (BCT) is a highly optimized Matrix library designed for NeuralNetworks in a multi-threaded context.
-Various operations enable utilizing low-level multithreaded concepts in this much higher-level framework.
+BlackCat_Tensors (BCT) is a highly optimized Matrix library designed for NeuralNetwork construction.

-############GPU LIBRARY CURRENTLY DOES NOT WORK-- WILL FIX SOON---- (nvcc does not support if-constexpr)
-###########STABLE BRANCH DOES WORK FOR GPU, Though the CPU version will be faster for the current branch (master)
+BCT is designed to support GPU computing (CUDA) and CPU multi-threading (OpenMP).
+BCT focuses on delivering a high-level framework for Neural Network construction with low-level performance.

 Current Work:
-	Scaleable injection for BLAS routines, implementating convolution/correlation (using MKL/CUDA)
+	Convolution/Correlation kernels for convNets

 Intallation/Setup:

-	BCT is a header only library that supports compilation with the NVCC and G++
+	BCT is a header only library that supports compilation with the NVCC and G++ BCT does not support any default BLAS routines, and must be linked with an apropriate BLAS library.
-		- stable with G++ 6 and 7 and NVCC (CUDA 9.2)

-	Setting simply requires adding the BlackCat_Tensors3.3 your path and including "BlackCat_Tensors.h"
+	Setting up simply requires adding the BlackCat_Tensors3.3 your path and including "BlackCat_Tensors.h"

 FAQ Fast Explanation:

-	All internal-types are now supported, though the classes are designed for primitive-numeric types

 	CPU multithreading?
-Simply link openmp
+Simply link OpenMP
 	GPU multithreading?
-Install CUDA 9 run with NVCC and choose the GPU mathlibrary.
+Simply link CUDA 9

 	How to choose mathlibrary?
-	BC::Vector<float, BC::GPU> myVec(sz); //Allocates internal on the gpu
+	BC::Vector<float, BC::GPU> myVec(sz); //Allocates data on the gpu
-	BC::Vector<double, BC::CPU> myVec(sz); //Allocates internal on the cpu
+	BC::Vector<double, BC::CPU> myVec(sz); //Allocates data on the cpu

 	**Must be linked to an apropriate BLAS with cblas_dgemm function and cblas_sgemm function.
 	**Dotproduct currently only available to double, and float types.

-FAQ Fast Explanation (GPU):

-	Using the cpu/gpu libraries use the identical interface.

-	an expression such as:
-	y = m * x + b

-	will lazily evaluate the entire expression and then sound the entire function to the GPU to run. internal is NOT passed back and forth between the CPU and GPU, (this is more efficient)
+	**CUDA BLAS routines only support floats.

+	Non-numeric types are supported, though non-numeric types are not heavily tested in release.

 Supports: